pacuna/dckerize/README.md

 ## Usage

 You need to have a Rails application already created.

-Then, in the root of your application run:
+In the root of your application run:

     $ dckerize up APP_NAME